Indrazar/auth-sessions-example/README.md

 # Notes about Spam
-Opening this to the greater internet is likey a VERY BAD idea unless you at a minimum implement recaptcha (just an example, not a recommendation) and/or other bot mitigations.
+Opening this to the greater internet is likey a VERY BAD idea unless you implement bot mitigations.
 The bots will arrive and they will sell you uggs.

 # Leptos Auth-Sessions-Example